luciVuc/ddg-web-search/README.md

 #### Methods

-- `search(query: string): Promise<SearchResult[]>`: Searches DuckDuckGo using browser automation and returns an array of search results
+- `search(query: string): Promise<SearchResult[]>`: Searches DuckDuckGo using browser automation and returns an array of search results.
+Thread-safe with built-in initialization mutex to prevent race conditions.
 - `close(): Promise<void>`: Closes the browser instance and frees resources (important for memory management)

 ### WebContentFetcher